isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Chinese.md

 <ul>
 <li>
 <p><strong>The P3 cultural camp (文化营)</strong>
-<br>The P3 cultural camp will be held in term 1.
-All Primary 3 students will
+<br>The P3 cultural camp was held in term 1.
+All Primary 3 students participated
-participate in interesting programmes such as children’s literature appreciation and activities related to Chinese culture.
-Through a series of activities, the students will experience and learn more about the Chinese traditional culture.</p>
+in interesting programmes such as children’s literature appreciation and activities related to Chinese culture.
+Through a series of activities, the students experienced and learnt more about the Chinese traditional culture.</p>
 </li>
 </ul>